A specific and controlled intervention

 - Regular imaging checks allow us to verify the proper integration of the new prosthesis.

-In the majority of cases, revision surgery allows for a significant pain relief, better joint stability and a satisfactory resumption of daily activities.
+In most cases, revision surgery provides significant pain relief, improved joint stability, and a satisfactory return to daily activities.

 Expert and personalized support

-There hip prosthesis revision is a highly specialized procedure, which requires particular expertise.
-Dr. Coulin pays rigorous attention to:
+Hip replacement revision is a highly specialized procedure requiring particular expertise.
+Dr. Coulin pays meticulous attention to:

 - Preoperative planning.